This is my sensory deprivation tank experience. Are you ready to take a trip through interspace?

-Once you have some solid hours of floating under your belt, you start to understand that everything we so dearly grasp onto, just to get a sense of stable reality, is shown to be illusory.
+Once you have some solid hours of a sensory deprivation tank experience under your belt, you start to understand that everything we so dearly grasp onto, just to get a sense of stable reality, is shown to be illusory.

 And this, perhaps paradoxically, sets us free.